 The rapprochement between Germany and Israel in the aftermath of the Holocaust is one of the most striking political developments of the twentieth century.
 German Chancellor Angela Merkel recently referred to it as a ‘miracle’.
 But how did this ‘miracle’ come about?
 Drawing upon sources from both sides of the Iron Curtain and of the Arab–Israeli conflict, Lorena De Vita traces the contradictions and dilemmas that shaped the making of German–Israeli relations at the outset of the global Cold War.
 Israelpolitik offers new insights not only into the history of German–Israeli relations, but also into the Cold War competition between the two German states, as each attempted to strengthen its position in the Middle East and the international arena while struggling with the legacy of the Nazi past.

+vocal and sometimes vociferous.
+Reparations would, however, turn out to be the key that slammed African doors in the face of the diaspora.
 The “West” – the United States, Canada and Western Europe – stood in solidarity with each other.
 Africa broke with its own diaspora, joined with the former enslavers and colonisers, sending shivers down the spines of Pan-African soldiers and scholars.
 Thus was shattered the Pan-African solidarity that had so painstakingly been constructed over half a millennium.
 One by one, African leaders told the

 When the negotiations between West Germans and Israelis began, on 21 March 1952, the atmosphere was tense.
 The opening announcement read by the Israeli delegation stated that no amount of reparation would ever be enough to compensate the Jewish victims of the Nazi crimes.
 The one read by the West German delegation recognised the unprecedented nature of the crimes committed against the Jews – but it also stressed the importance of recognising Bonn’s limited ability to pay reparations under the present circumstances.
 1 The slow rhythm of the exchange was marked